perriera/for_interfaces/db/mysql/CPP.md

 ### Wish Case
 Setting up mysql C++ support onto Ubuntu is not that difficult.
-It basically consists of adding a dev package and running ldconfig.
+However exact details on how to do this vary with each and every version of Linux.
+We have assembled instructions here that work well for the Ubuntu 18.x to Ubuntu 22.x series of Linux vendors:

  - [ ] Add mysql C++ support, (aka.
 Connector/C++)

-		sudo apt-get install libmysqlcppconn-dev
+		sudo apt-get install libmysqlcppconn-dev -y

  - [ ] Now check out the standard include directory